SamNiechcial/CV/README.md

 - Process, assess, and make decisions on applications for new rider positions, utilizing a variety of specialist and bespoke software and web platforms
 - Support the monitoring of applications against targets, alerting senior staff to any potential problems as necessary
 - Provide on-the-ground feedback on software and hardware tooling to senior management to assist further development of the application process
-- Manage and maintain the telephony and broadband hardware in the o ce
+- Manage and maintain the telephony and broadband hardware in the office
 - Liaise with VOIP telephony provider to resolve service issues

 **House Doctor** (October 2011 to January 2016)